 - Respiratory failure

-Call your health care provider promptly if you have any of the following::
+Call your health care provider right away if you have any of the followinig:

-- Your breathing is getting harder, faster, or shallow (are unable to take a deep breath)
+- Breathing that is harder, faster, or shallower (you are unable to take a deep breath)

 - Frequent headaches